 - Budget/Travel Costs – If you’ve ever purchased airline tickets during peak travel times, you will understand why this is on the list.
 I often check flight prices as well as hotel costs before settling down on specific dates.

-2) Decide how long you want to stay.
+2) Decide how long you want to stay

 This will ultimately depend on three factors:

-- How much you want to see and do – Are you planning on visiting both Disneyland and California Adventure?
+- How much do you want to see and do? – Are you planning on visiting both Disneyland and California Adventure?
 Are there any other parks or sites you want to see in southern California?
 Do you want to have a built-in “rest” day from the parks?
 (I highly recommend having a rest day for longer vacations.
 There’s nothing better than a day off from the parks to simply enjoy the resort pools and relax!)

-- How long you can get away from work/school – Obviously, some of us will find it easier to get away than others.
+- How long can you get away from work/school? – Obviously, some of us will find it easier to get away than others.
 For example, we homeschool our daughters, so time away from school isn’t as much of a factor as it would be for others.

-3) Book your airline tickets or other travel arrangements.
+3) Book your airline tickets or other travel arrangements

 I usually like to book my airline tickets before I book anything else.
 My reasoning is that airline ticket prices fluctuate quite a bit depending on the airline and date.
 I have literally saved hundreds by adjusting my vacation dates by even just a day or two.
 So I generally wait to book my hotel room until after I have secured my air travel.